 The top 50: overview for MedTech sector

-Among the top 50 companies involved in MedTech there are over 5,551 subdomains, and more than 557 certificates with nearly 10% expired.
+We used Keyhub SSL certificate discovery tool to find out that among the top 50 companies involved in MedTech there are over 5,551 subdomains, and more than 557 certificates with nearly 10% expired.
 In researching the public domains of top 50 MedTech organizations, the results were as follows.

 - 557 certificates were discovered

 - 11 SHA1 certificates

 - 28 close to expiration certificates (within 30 days)